Jarod-Wylie/Board-Game-Companion/Notes.md

         - In the script import vue app: add first part of file name and indicate location of the vue file.
             -  Such as: (import CountButton from "./components/CountButton.vue";)
     2. In the template tag of main app view add the file name of the component as a tag. (such as <CountButton></CountButton>)
+- An Example of using the slot element can be found at C:\Users\Jarod Wylie\Board-Game-Companion-In-VUE\src\components\RowContainer.vue

 ## Git Notes